Michigan hospital suggests fundraising for heart transplant

 GRAND RAPIDS, Mich.
 (AP) — A Grand Rapids-based hospital system has denied a heart transplant to a 60-year-old woman because of funding concerns, recommending instead that she fundraise $10,000 for the procedure on her own.

-The Detroit Free Press reports that Spectrum Health's Heart & Lung Specialized Care Clinics informed Hedda Martin in a Nov.
-20 letter that she isn't eligible for the transplant because she doesn't have secure financing for drugs needed to keep her body from rejecting the new organ.
+Spectrum Health's Heart & Lung Specialized Care Clinics informed Hedda Martin in a Nov.
+20 letter that she isn't eligible for the transplant because she doesn't have secure financing for drugs needed to keep her body from rejecting the new organ, The Detroit Free Press reported.

-Spectrum Health says it has a duty to make sure donor organs "remain viable" and that costs are a factor in the decision-making process.
+Spectrum Health said it has a duty to make sure donor organs "remain viable" and that costs are a factor in the decision-making process.

+"While our primary focus is the medical needs of the patient, the fact is that transplants require lifelong care and immunosuppression drugs, and therefore costs are sometimes a regrettable and unavoidable factor in the decision making process," the hospital said.

+Democratic Rep.-elect Alexandria Ocasio-Cortez of New York drew attention to the situation through a tweet on Saturday that criticized the fundraising recommendation, saying that it leaves people to "die if they can't raise the goal in time."